 The author of the Bitcoin Energy Consumption Index makes fundamentally flawed assumptions, causing it to demonstrably overestimate the electricity consumption of Bitcoin miners by 1.5× to 3.6×, and likely by 2.0× to 2.5×.

-This motivated me to research and publish my own estimates using a model built from real-world data: Electricity consumption of Bitcoin: a market-based and technical analysis bounds the annual consumption with certainty to the range 2.85 to 6.78 TWh.
+This motivated me to research and publish my own estimates using a model built from real-world data: Electricity consumption of Bitcoin: a market-based and technical analysis bounds the annual consumption to the range 2.85 to 6.78 TWh.
 By comparison BECI claims a consumption of “10.23 TWh” as of 1 March 2017.

 - Critic #1: BECI fails to apply economic theory